google/fscrypt/README.md

   `systemd-homed` has better integration with systemd than `fscrypt` does.
-  However, `systemd-homed` (as of systemd v255) uses the ["V1" Linux kernel encryption API](https://www.kernel.org/doc/html/v6.8/filesystems/fscrypt.html#limitations-of-v1-policies), while `fscrypt` perfers the "V2" API.
+  However, `systemd-homed` (as of systemd v255) uses the ["V1" Linux kernel encryption API](https://www.kernel.org/doc/html/v6.8/filesystems/fscrypt.html#limitations-of-v1-policies), while `fscrypt` prefers the "V2" API.
 The older API causes [known issues](#some-processes-cant-access-unlocked-encrypted-files), and migrating `systemd-home` to the "V2" API is tracked [in this `systemd` issue](https://github.com/systemd/systemd/issues/18280).